caoimheD/meditation-yoga/README.md

 The site was deployed to GitHub pages:

-GitHub repository -> Settings tab
+This was done by going to GitHub repository -> Settings tab.
 Selected 'Pages' and changed source to 'main' and folder to 'root'

 Live link for page: https://caoimhed.github.io/meditation-yoga/